-Camtasia Studio Editor > File > Produce special > Export audio as > Choose MP3 or WAVE
+Camtasia Studio Editor > File > Produce special > Export audio as > Choose MP3 or WAV

-The Export audio as option combines all audio on the timeline into one audio file.
+The Export audio as option combines all audio on the timeline into one audio file - either in WAV or MP3 format.

 Use this option to make a backup of the audio or to create a soundtrack to import into another application.